 - a.
 Responsibilities of the Board.
-The Board1 shall be primarily responsible for approving and overseeing the implementation of the BSI's CPRMS.
-The Board's responsibilities shall include the following: - (1) Approve the CPRMS and FCPAM that take into consideration the BSI's business model, market, product lines, and relationships with third parties that may give rise to risks to Financial Consumers; - (2) Promote a culture of ethical behavior and ensure adherence to the Standards and all relevant laws and regulations; - (3) Provide adequate resources and adopt policies to effectively implement training and competency requirements for officers and personnel, authorized representatives or any other party acting on behalf of the BSI; - (4) Approve a policy on remuneration and compensation packages structured to encourage responsible business conduct, fair treatment and avoidance/mitigation of conflicts of interest; and performance review which includes provisions for incentives on positive reviews/assessment that could also serve as basis for renewal of contract of third-party service providers; - (5) Approve product oversight and governance mechanisms designed to ensure that financial products or services meet the needs of
+The Board1 shall be primarily responsible for approving and overseeing the implementation of the BSl's CPRMS.
+The Board's responsibilities shall include the following: - (1) Approve the CPRMS and FCPAM that take into consideration the BSI's business model, market, product lines, and relationships with third parties that may give rise to risks to Financial Consumers; - (2) Promote a culture of ethical behavior and ensure adherence to the Standards and all relevant laws and regulations; - (3) Provide adequate resources and adopt policies to effectively implement training and competency requirements for officers and personnel, authorized representatives or any other party acting on behalf of the BSI; - (4) Approve a policy on remuneration and compensation packages structured to encourage responsible business conduct, fair treatment and avoidance/mitigation of conflicts of interest; and performance review which includes provisions for incentives on positive reviews/assessment that could also serve as basis for renewal of contract of third-party service providers; - (5) Approve product oversight and governance mechanisms designed to ensure that financial products or services meet the needs of Financial Consumers in target markets or market segments, as well as universal products which are simple to access so as not to exclude vulnerable groups; - (6) Adopt a policy on the imposition of any fees and/or charges of the BSI's financial product or service which shall include among others, the basis and quantitative support for the setting of the fees/charges and rationalization of the fee structure or amount; - (7) Approve and periodically review a Code of Conduct applicable to all BSI directors, officers, staff and third-party agents.
+The Board shall define the BSI's corporate culture and values.
+It shall establish standards of conduct and ethics and shall institutionalize a system that will allow reporting of concerns or violations to an appropriate body; and

-&lt;sup>1 If there is no Board of Directors, the equivalent highest-ranking body or officer (if a single individual) is required to discharge these requirements.
-Likewise, the next highest body or officer will be the equivalent of Senior Management.
+1 If there is no Board of Directors, the equivalent highest-ranking body or officer (if a single individual) is required to discharge these requirements.
+Likewise, the next highest body or officer will be the equivalent of Senior Management